ybezsonov/kro/website/docs/docs/concepts/15-instances.md

 # Instances

-Instances are a fundamental concept in **KRO** that represent instances of ResourceGroups.
-They define the desired state of a set of resources, which KRO continuously works to maintain.
+Instances are a fundamental concept in **kro** that represent instances of ResourceGroups.
+They define the desired state of a set of resources, which kro continuously works to maintain.

 ## What is an Instance?